hongtaoh/hongtaoh.github.io/content/en/blog/2020-10-05-how-to-make-a-pull-request.md

 # Updating:

 When you are woking on your fork and find that it is several commits behind the original repo, please refer to [GitHub's offiical guide](https://docs.github.com/en/free-pro-team@latest/github/collaborating-with-issues-and-pull-requests/syncing-a-fork) to sync your fork with the original.
+Please note that it uses `main` but more often than not, it probably should be `origin`.
+Check your upstream to make sure.

 When git asks you to explain how this merge is necessary, please follow [thise steps](https://stackoverflow.com/a/19085954).

 {{<block class="note">}}
 I tried [GitHub's offiical guide](https://docs.github.com/en/free-pro-team@latest/github/collaborating-with-issues-and-pull-requests/syncing-a-fork) but it seemed to complicate things.
-From [this post](https://blog.scottlowe.org/2015/01/27/using-fork-branch-git-workflow/), I learned that maybe only two steps are enough:
+From [this post](https://blog.scottlowe.org/2015/01/27/using-fork-branch-git-workflow/), I learned that only two steps suffice:
 ```
 git pull upstream master
 git push origin master
 ```

-However, I didn't try this so I am not 100% sure.
+I tried and these two lines did do the job.

+`git pull upstream master` will automatically merge your **local** repo with the upstream.
+When git asks you to explain how this merge is necessary, please follow [thise steps](https://stackoverflow.com/a/19085954).

+`git push origin master` will push the changes in your local repo to your remote repo.
 {{<end>}}